 In my experience this quote, attributed to Robin, has been true — that genuine empathy and understanding are so often born of suffering and loss that profoundly mark the soul.

-And, I am also so sorry that these beautiful qualities they embody came at such cost to themselves.
-I truly know what that cost is, and what it takes to hold onto kindness, decency, optimism, love, and resilience when life keeps layering the pain.
+So much compassion derives from personal pain, and it saddens me that these beautiful qualities come at such cost to the holders.
+I know what that cost is, and what it takes to hold onto kindness, decency, optimism, love, and resilience when life keeps layering the pain. ❤️

 These are some really dark times and also some dark hearts, words, and actions we are witnessing.
 I’ve heard a number of people refer to the chaos of this period as the last “extinction burst” of an old, rotten, dying way of thinking.